Purple Hibiscus: Silence and voice

 Vawter argued that Kambili's narration is her chance to speak, which she barely does in her early life as she is depicted as a shy girl.
 The novel explores the themes of language and silence.
 The characters speak English in formal settings and Igbo in informal settings; Eugene rarely speaks Igbo and encourages his children to do so.
 Throughout the plot, characters struggle with communication and freedom of speech, especially within the Achike household, hence, a novel of silence.

 Feminism

-Githire Njeri wrote a common view between Adichie and her female predecessors is feminism.
+Githire Njeri wrote that a common view between Adichie and her female predecessors is feminism.
 She argues that Adichie embraces feminism as a political stance, and her body of works offers a paradigmatic illustration of the concerns that have always informed other feminist writers.